-The Annual Meeting is held in January each year; this black-tie event includes a dinner and keynote speaker.
+The Annual Meeting is held in January each year; this black-tie event includes dinner, entertainment, and silent and live auctions.
 The Annual Meeting serves as a commemorative year in review.
-The Chamber also honors the “Citizen of the Year” and “Ambassador of the Year” Awards and the official passing of the gavel from current board chair to incoming board chair.
+The Chamber also honors the “Citizen of the Year” and “Ambassador of the Year” Awards and the official passing of the gavel from current board chair to the incoming board chair.

 The evening begins with cocktails, hors d’ oeuvres, and a silent auction at 6pm.
 A formal dinner and program follow at 7pm.
 Reservations are required.

 Each year, the Greater Pueblo Chamber of Commerce honors the “Business of the Year” and the “Charles W. Crews” Business Leader of the Year Award recipients at a Greater Pueblo Chamber luncheon.
 The event is held annually in April.
 This is an opportunity for members to come together and honor the recipients and celebrate the small business community in Pueblo, Colorado.